Point the Way to the Booze

 Waypoint Spirits, Bloomfield

 Will our state have as many distilleries as we have wineries and breweries in a few years?
-I doubt that, but who knows.
+No way, but we’ll have a lot more.

 Waypoint opened in a nondescript industrial building in Bloomfield in 2015.
 I had been hearing about them from a friend for a while.
 The word was that the facility was going to be really nice and the equipment they were bringing in was top of the line.

-Trusting this, I was excited to check the joint out.
+Trusting this intel, I was excited to check the joint out.

 For whatever reason, both Calvin and Damian were sort of fascinated by the distilling process.
 Doug walked us through the distillery, explaining the processes and equipment and stuff, but quickly changed his tact to focus on the bubbling apparatuses and digital read outs; the things my children were enamored by.

 I pretended to be fully knowledgeable of the distilling process, which I think made Doug feel better.
-(Frankly, the details of distilling, vinting, and brewing all kind of bore me.)
+(Frankly, the details of distilling, winemaking, and brewing all kind of bore me.)

 The space in Bloomfield is sparking clean – and large.
 Waypoint has lots of room to grow, should the market allow it.
 They even have a sort of stage and gathering space for fundraisers and parties and such.
 I’d imagine a party in a distillery could be quite the thing.